Cray-HPE/docs-csm/operations/configuration_management/ARP_cache_tuning.md

    > **`NOTE`** In this example, `integration-1.26.0` is the name of your new branch.

-   Refer to [VCS Branching Strategy](./VCS_Branching_Strategy.md) for more information about git branches.
+   See [VCS Branching Strategy](./VCS_Branching_Strategy.md) for more information about Git branches.

 #### Configure the `csm.ncn.sysctl` Ansible role

-1. Using the values calculated in [Formula for Tuning ARP cache settings](#formula-for-tuning-arp-cache-settings), update the appropriate variables in `roles/csm.ncn.sysctl/vars/main.yml` using the calculated values.
+1. Update the appropriate variables in `roles/csm.ncn.sysctl/vars/main.yml` using the values calculated in [Formula for Tuning ARP cache settings](#formula-for-tuning-arp-cache-settings).

    > **`NOTE`** The following values are only examples and MUST be updated using the calculated values.